Alejogb1/job-board/blog-data/how-can-i-create-interactive-rails-api-documentation.md

 id: "how-can-i-create-interactive-rails-api-documentation"
 ---

-Okay, let’s tackle interactive api documentation in rails.
+, let’s tackle interactive api documentation in rails.
 It’s a question I've seen pop up countless times, and I've certainly felt the sting of poorly documented apis, both as a consumer and as a builder.
 In my experience, merely providing a static list of endpoints isn't enough; developers need a way to actually interact with the api, to test parameters, and to see responses in real-time.
 This accelerates adoption and drastically reduces onboarding headaches.
 I’ve built and maintained several rails apis over the years, and relying on things like hand-written documentation or generic swagger files always fell short when things got complex.
 We needed something better.

 The key, as I see it, lies in combining the power of a robust documentation framework with rails' inherent api-building capabilities.
 When I say 'robust documentation framework,' I’m typically referring to tools that not only generate the documentation from code annotations but also provide interactive interfaces.
 And that's exactly what we’ll explore.